Water is pretty great. We need it to live, we use it to cook, and we rely on it for hot showers, washing clothes, and everything in between.

 Unfortunately, crawl spaces are also the most overlooked areas of the home because they’re small and difficult to enter (hence, the name ‘crawl space’).

-Flooding or excess moisture in your crawl space can cause wood rot, damaged subflooring, mold growth, pests, and can even damage the wood floors in the upper levels of your home.
+According to Four Seasons licensed plumbers in Asheville NC, flooding or excess moisture in your crawl space can cause wood rot, damaged subflooring, mold growth, pests, and can even damage the wood floors in the upper levels of your home.

 The good news is you can follow these easy steps to prevent flooding or moisture build-up in your crawl space: